-- Although a raised SUA level is an important risk factor for gout, the use of SUA as a diagnostic test is limited.
+- Although a raised serum uric acid (SUA) level is an important risk factor for gout, the use of SUA as a diagnostic test is limited.
 It can be normal during acute gout, whilst patients with hyperuricaemia may never develop an attack.
 Studies suggest that the cut-off point above which a level can be considered raised is 360 μmol/L.

-- Radiographs may be useful in chronic gout, when punched-out lesions, areas of sclerosis and, in the latter stages, tophi may be seen.
-The first lesions usually occur in and around the first metatarsophalangeal joint.
-CT scanning may be helpful in less accessible areas.Radiography is less helpful in early gout or during an acute attack.
+- X-Rays may be useful in chronic gout, when punched-out lesions, areas of sclerosis and, in the latter stages, tophi may be seen.
+The first lesions usually occur in and around the first MTP joint.

 - Fasting glucose and lipids should be performed to rule out hyperglycaemia and hyperlipidaemia, as gout is commonly associated with metabolic syndrome.

 An ice pack may be useful, as may rest.
 The joint should be elevated and trauma avoided.